-There is so much bird song at the moment – I wake early every morning and listen to a unique choir, singing a new endless arrangement.
-They do not think about it, they are not inhibited, they do not hold back worrying about what other birds might think – it is the season for singing and so they sing!
+There is so much bird song at the moment.
+I wake early every morning and listen to a unique choir, singing a new endless arrangement.
+They do not think about it, they are not inhibited.
+Birds do not hold back, worrying about what other birds might think.
+It is the season for singing, and so they sing!
 Their individual sounds ring out, sometimes discordant and sometimes creating a harmonious tune.
-To me, the beauty is in the unrestrained freedom, to make their own unique sound, to be themselves and not try to imitate anyone else.
+To me, the inspiration is in the unrestrained freedom, to make their own unique sound.
+They are free to be themselves and not imitate anyone else.
 The season of singing, of bird song, is springtime – the hardships of winter are over, and the sun is appearing from behind the clouds.
 It is the season of new growth!

-What is so interesting to me about this story is that there is one master – but he is perceived by his servants in two completely different ways.
-Two of the servants are confident to try and put to good use what they have been given, they are not afraid of their master.
-But the servant who buried his gift in the ground, is ruled by fear!
+What is so interesting to me about this story is that there is one master.
+He is, however, perceived by his servants in two completely different ways.
+Two of the servants are confident to try and put to good use what they have been given.
+They do not show any fear of their master.
+The servant who buried his gift in the ground, views his master in a different way.
+He is ruled by fear!

-Each with our own unique gift – we are not responsible for the multiplication, for the result.
-Our responsibility is to enjoy using what we have been given, to the best of our ability, and to leave the rest to our Master.
+We each have our own unique gift and we are not responsible for the multiplication, or for the result.
+Our responsibility is to enjoy using what we have been given, to the best of our ability.
+We can leave the outcome to, our Master, God.
 What a great place to be!

 Some of the places I link-up can be found here